 The Pell grant is a federally funded need based grant program available to eligible undergraduates.
-Pell eligibility is based on the Estimated Family Contribution (EFC) calculated from your FAFSA.
-It is available for full-time, three-quarter time and part-time enrollment depending on eligibility.
+Pell eligibility is based on the Expected Family Contribution (EFC) calculated from your FAFSA.
+It is available for full-time, three-quarter time, half-time and less-than-halftime enrollment, depending on EFC.
 Pell Grant is limited to 18 full time quarters (12 semesters).
-The Pell eligibility of all 2012/2013 Pell Grant recipients with take into account all prior terms of Pell Grant.
-For more Pell Grant eligibility requirements, click here: Pell Grant Eligibility Requirements.
+Read more about Pell Grant Eligibility Requirements.

 Oregon Opportunity Grant

-The Oregon Opportunity Grants is a state and federally funded need-based grant available from the Oregon Student Acess Commission (OSAC).
+The Oregon Opportunity Grants is a state and federally funded need-based grant available from Oregon's Office of Student Access and Completion (OSAC).
 This grant is available to Oregon-resident undergraduates who are enrolled half-time or greater and who meet other eligibility requirements.
-Eligible students may receive support from the Opportunity Grant program during Fall, Winter and Spring quarters for no more than the equivalent of 4 years, (i.e., up to 12 quarters or 8 semesters) of full-time enrollment.
+Eligible students may receive the Opportunity Grant program during Fall, Winter and Spring quarters (not available in Summer) and for no more than the equivalent of 4 years, (12 quarters or 8 semesters) of full-time enrollment.
 For students who are enrolled less than full-time, remaining eligibility will be prorated, based on enrollment status.

 Federal Supplemental Educational Opportunity Grant (SEOG)